Contrary to what most people believe, user onboarding is not about:

 - Good use of empty states

-- Offers an option of guided onboarding for major features and the freedom to explore on your own
+- Offers an option of guided user onboarding flows for major features and the freedom to explore on your own

 - Gets all the setup out of the way right in the onboarding process

-Salesflare is a powerful CRM tool with a well-thought and well-executed user onboarding flow.
+Salesflare is a powerful CRM tool with a well-thought and well-executed user onboarding experience.

 Five things we like about Salesflare’s user onboarding approach:

-- An option to play around with the app using their interactive tour.
+- An option to play around with the app using their interactive product tour.

-- Takes the “learning by doing” approach by having new users finish tasks as they go along the onboarding.
+- The “learning by doing” approach – new users finish tasks as they go along the user onboarding experience.

-- Use of digital nudges and empty states.
+- Use of digital nudges and empty states in the product walkthrough.

-- Blends proactive and reactive user onboarding strategies well.
+- The blend of proactive and reactive user onboarding strategies – for better user engagement.

-Your checklist for delivering great user onboarding experiences
+Your checklist for delivering a great user onboarding experience

 Find the “Aha” moment/Put a goal

-A great onboarding journey has a definite end goal.
-You should be clear about what you want your new users to get from the onboarding journey.
+A great user onboarding flow has a very specific goal.
+So, be clear about what you want your new users to get from the onboarding journey.

 Do you want users to sign up?
 Or do you want to initiate a conversion right at the beginning?
 Or any other action you want your users to take at the end of the app onboarding journey.

-You need to identify what a successful onboarding would look like for each user and the problem they’re trying to solve using your app.
-Based on that, build an onboarding flow that would be most relevant to specific user segments.
+You need to identify what a successful onboarding strategy would look like for each user and the problem each unique user is trying to solve by using your app.
+Based on that information, build an onboarding flow that is most relevant to those specific user segments.

 Canva, an online design tool, makes it easy for non-designers to start working on the app by asking what they are using it for (work/personal/education).
 A user who would select work would be shown a tailored user onboarding experience (like presentation templates) compared to someone using the app for personal reasons.

-So, depending on the user persona and also the purpose for using the app, a specific onboarding is triggered to make the FTUX (First-time user experience) much more seamless.
+So, depending on the user persona and the specific purpose for which the app is used; you trigger a specific user journey – one that makes the FTUX (First-time user experience) much more seamless.

-For creating an ideal user onboarding flow, you need to understand the new users and their needs.
-Crafting user personas that help you understand your users, their needs, and goals.
-It will help you develop a messaging that resonates the best with them.
+To create an ideal user onboarding flow, you need to understand the target users and their needs.
+You need to craft user personas that help you understand your users, their needs, and their goals.
+This will help you develop messages that resonate the best with them.